Documentation

 Daily Reflections (5-10 minutes)

-What happened, how you felt, what you learned, what you're grateful for
+What happened, how you felt, what you learned, what you are grateful for

 Weekly Reviews (15-30 minutes)